PatCH0816/PatCH0816.github.io/content/volunteering/2021-powercoders/index.md

 ---
-title: 'Empowering New Talent: Coaching Success with Powercoders'
+title: 'Empowering Talent with Powercoders'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here